Can you and your partner relate?

 Danielle Seurkamp, MS, MPAS®, FBS®, CFP®, Founder of Well Spent Wealth Planning

 "Wealth building and financial tips will be of little use if you don't fully understand your money beliefs and attitudes.
-The same rule applies to intimate relationships and the importance of understanding you and your partner's security-oriented beliefs.
+The same rule applies to intimate relationships and understanding your security-oriented beliefs.
 Ed is great at showing you the way to self-understanding, so you feel more comfortable in your intimate relationships while balancing your own needs with your partner's needs."

 Leisa Peterson, author of The Mindful Millionaire

-During the empowerment circle, Ed offered valuable insight to participants about how to be empathetic with our partners.
-He listened and validated people’s feelings.
-Ed opened our eyes to how our attachment transfers into not only our relationships but also how we handle our money.
+Ed offered valuable insight about how to be empathetic with our partners.
+He opened our eyes to how our attachment transfers into not only our relationships but also how we handle our money.

-"Despite having several technical designations and knowledge on personal finances, over the years, I struggled to effectively communicate with my wife about our finances.
+"Despite having knowledge on personal finances, I struggled to effectively communicate with my wife about our finances.

-Ed's work has provided us with tools to engage in healthy and productive conversations around finances.
-Leaving us both to feel heard, seen, and valued.
+Ed's work has provided us with tools to engage in healthy and productive conversations around finances, leaving us both heard, seen, and valued.

 - Tara U.